 Interested persons who wish to be considered to become a part of either our Volunteer and Intern Program must complete and submit an application.
 Please note: incomplete applications will not be honored or processed.

-Volunteers and Interns accepted into our program will be required to successfully complete a mandatory training program provided by center staff.
+Volunteers and Interns accepted into our program will be required to successfully

 Typical volunteer duties include:

-(please note that our volunteers often assist in several of the following categories as needed) > admissions/gift shop: welcome guests, collect admission fees, provide basic park information to guests, ring up sales, maintain organized inventory > construction/maintenance: assist with erection & maintenance of fencing & enclosures, build benches, picnic tables, animal shelters & platforms, maintain current structures > grounds keeping/landscaping: mow, weed, plant, haul brush and stone, spread wood chips and maintain trails > educational guides: greet and provide educational information to public, give tours, share information about the center, its animals, and the environment, create educational supplements such as power points, bulletin boards, & activities Please note: While we can certainly appreciate the desire many folks have to be able to touch and have physical contact with a wolf, animal interaction is a responsibility given only with time and experience.
+(please note that our volunteers assist in several of the following categories as needed) > admissions/gift shop: welcome guests, collect admission fees, provide basic park information to guests, ring up sales, maintain organized inventory > construction/maintenance: assist with erection & maintenance of fencing & enclosures, build benches, picnic tables, animal shelters & platforms, maintain current structures > grounds keeping/landscaping: mow, weed, plant, haul brush and stone, spread wood chips and maintain trails > educational guides: greet and provide educational information to public, give tours, share information about the center, its animals, and the environment, create educational supplements such as power points, bulletin boards, & activities Be aware: While we can certainly appreciate the desire many folks have to be able to touch and have physical contact with a wolf, animal interaction is a responsibility given only with time and experience.
 Staff who interact with the animals have many hours (literally hundreds!) of experience and training and have proven their dedication & dependability at our center prior to entering any animal enclosures.
 Gaining a thorough knowledge of the animals is important before interacting with them.
 Our wolves are socialized, but we must follow very strict guidelines for both human safety and that of the animals.
 We are not a petting zoo; when staff enter enclosures it is for a direct purpose and not for entertainment or personal satisfaction.
 New volunteers will need to complete training, listen to the lectures, and learn as much about the animals as possible.
 Only those with experience gained at our center, approved by our Head Animal Caretaker, and listed on our DEC license can enter wolf enclosures.
 This process typically takes many, many months. |

 Meet our Animal Caretakers and assistants:

-Pam Mennis, Animal Caretaker & Volunteer Coordinator
+Pam Mennis, Animal Caretaker & Gift Shop/Office Manager

 Pam began helping out at the center in April 2012 as a fill-in cashier in our gift shop.
 Only days later, our four coyote pups were born and Pam immediately took on the role of assisting with bottle-feedings, cleanup, puppy sitting, and socializing the coyotes!
-She has been a "puppy parent" to various litters of four coyotes, six fox kits, and eleven wolf pups!
-Now living in a cozy log cabin located at the center, she co-manages gift shop operations, organizes the volunteer program, coordinates scheduling of field trips to Wolf Mountain, oversees our summer camping programs and other special events, is our office manager, regularly feeds, cleans up after, and socializes with the animals, and assists with enclosure building, landscaping, and providing educational tours to visitors.
-Retired from several decades of being a Teaching Assistant for Special Education students, Pam now works part time at a local Veterinary Clinic, is an AZA associate, makes annual visits to wolf/fox preserves for idea sharing workshops, and absolutely loves quiet pine forests and the mountains! |
+She has been a "puppy parent" to various litters of four coyotes, eight fox kits, and fifteen wolf pups!
+Now living in a cozy log cabin located at the center, she manages gift shop operations; coordinates scheduling of field trips to Wolf Mountain; is our office manager; is liaison to our veterinarians and assists with medical care, procedures, and medication administration; regularly feeds, cleans up after, and socializes with the animals; assists with enclosure building and landscaping; and provides educational tours to visitors.
+Retired from several decades of being a Teaching Assistant for Special Education students, Pam now works part time as a Veterinary Assistant in the surgical unit, is an AZA associate, makes annual visits to wolf/fox preserves for idea sharing workshops, and absolutely loves quiet time in pine forests and the mountains! |

-Peggy Fuller, Head Fox Caretaker
+Peggy Fuller, Head Fox Care Specialist

 Peg began her volunteer journey with the Center in March 2020; she was here one week and covid hit, forcing us to shut down to visitors.
 Peg continued to show up, often with husband or friends in tow, to mow, rake, and clear the new Memorial Garden.
 Once that was complete, she tackled our nature trails, creating new pathways through the forest for visitors to enjoy once we reopened.
 Having been a long time active volunteer at a nearby Border Collie rescue until they relocated to Virginia, Peg easily transitioned into Wolf Mountain and quickly learned the animal programs, how to put up new fencing, gives guided tours, and has made several six-hour long road trips to secure donated animal food.
+Peg now oversees our Arctic and Gray foxes and their care, habitats, and enrichment activities.
+She works with our wolves and has spent hours (including overnights) with the socialization and care of our four Arctic wolf pups.
 Definitely not afraid of hard work, she drives to the Center at a moment's notice and does anything/everything to assure the well-being and smooth operations of the Center.
 A retired Police Captain, Peg currently serves as president of a local hiking club and is on the Board of Directors for the Finger Lakes Trail Conference.
 She enjoys hiking, photography, the outdoors (except snakes!), and has several of her own canines to care for. |

-Dave Conner, Head Coyote Caretaker
+Dave Conner, Head Coyote Care Specialist

 Dave is "retired" from his job, but still has jobs throughout the community.
 He also is an avid hiker and loves to share his stories and to spend time with his family at his lake house.

-Karley Bush, Animal Caretaker & Intern Coordinator
+Karley Bush, Animal Caretaker, Volunteer & Intern Coordinator

 Karley first began working at the center as a college intern in the summer of 2016.
 A super quick learner, she mastered tours, information stations, the gift shop register, and assisted with many various animal enrichment programs!
 Karley played a huge role as a wolf puppy parent, driving several hours to get to